 District 2 Councilman Alan Warrick has submitted a City Council Resolution to amend the process for initiating a new historic district and to remove penalties associated with the demolition of historic properties.
 These changes will require an amendment to Article 6, Sections 35-605 and 35-615, of the Unified Development Code (UDC).
-This item was referred to the Infrastructure and Growth Committee by the Governance Committee on April 15.
+The Infrastructure and Growth Committee reviewed the CCR on June 18, 2015, and recommended that the item be forwarded to a City Council B Session for further review.